SunStarSys/www/content/essays/power.md

 To illustrate this by analogy: imagine how fast you’d be going now if your car’s speed were always tied, by a proportionality constant, to the mileage on its odometer.
-Under this hypothetical, for every fixed interval of time that passes, both your car’s speed and distance traveled *multiplies* by the same fixed amount (larger than one).
+Under this hypothetical, for every fixed interval of time that passes, both your car’s speed and total distance traveled *multiplies* by the same fixed amount (larger than one).
 In fact, it’s turtles all the way down: your car’s acceleration, jerk, etc would all have the same multiplier.

 ### The COVID-19 pandemic

-The 5-day-period doubling of the total infected population count in NY this week, as well as the 3-day-period doubling for the US, are stark reminders of this effect (multiplier for both cases is 2).
+The `5-day-period doubling` of the total infected population count in NY this week, as well as the `3-day-period doubling` for the US, are stark reminders of this effect (multiplier for both cases is 2).

 Here’s the good news- epidemics only follow exponential functions for the initial portion of the outbreak- eventually the rate of